How to Start Doing Business with Constellation

 - Send a return email to the prospective supplier indicating that the information has been received and forwarded to the appropriate procurement personnel.

 As the Initial Contact becomes aware of possible opportunities for the outsourcing of products and services, potential Small Business suppliers' information will be reviewed for appropriate matches to the business needs.

-In situations when a prospective supplier has an existing or specific procurement contact at IES and Subs, then the prospective supplier should work directly with that procurement contact.
+In situations when a prospective supplier has an existing or specific procurement contact at Constellation and Subs, then the prospective supplier should work directly with that procurement contact.